-Throughout the three years of the BA, you take core papers that provide the necessary skills in writing, research and IT capability to prepare them for academic work and their working life.
+Throughout the three years of the BA, you take core papers that provide the necessary skills in writing, research and IT capability to prepare you for academic work and your working life.

-The Research Project allows students to design, conduct, and report on real research.
+The Research Project allows you to design, conduct, and report on real research.